 The first iteration of Camp Joy was a week-long summer camp for adults.
 Campers logged on for 30 minutes a day to participate in creative activities that were designed to heighten morale, boost productivity, and build new connections.
-After a week of running camp, Katherine and Elana ambitiously decided to turn Camp Joy into an official endeavor.
+After a week of running camps, the founders ambitiously decided to turn Camp Joy into an official endeavor.
 They knew that the product was joy, and their job was to find the most innovative way to bring it to people.

 Attending Camp Joy made me intentionally create space for fun in my busy work day, and the exploration of happiness caused a ripple effect throughout my life.